pdjonov/vec3.net/Content/posts/2025-11-20-optimizing-lz4_stream-for-uncached-memory.md

 This is where things get tricky.
 There are two main cases to consider:

 1. The _match-length_ is less than (or equal to) the _match-distance_.
-In this case there's no overlap between what we're copying _from_ and where we're copying _to_.
+In this case there's no overlap between what's being copied and where it's being copied _to_.
 2. The _match-length_ is greater than the _match-distance_.
-Here we have an overlap which has to be respected (this is the RLE case).
+Here there's an overlap which has to be respected (this is the RLE case).

 ### No overlap

-In the first case, there's no RLE stuff going on, the source and destination regions do not overlap, and we can just `memcpy` (taking care to not go past the end of the internal decode buffer).
+In the first case, there's no RLE stuff going on, the source and destination regions do not overlap, and I just `memcpy` (taking care to not go past the end of the internal decode buffer).

 ```c
 static unsigned int lz4_dec_cpy_mat_no_overlap(